flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-structure-is-determined-by-dependencies.md

 ![](/blog-images/software-development/architecture/dependency-hell.jpg)

-So a code artifact `C` bundles outgoing dependencies of its parts as well as incoming ones.
+So a code artifact `C` bundles the outgoing dependencies of its parts as well as the incoming ones.
 And that's how the four dependency types of the apocalypse together create [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).

+Mere code structure can be complex enough.
+And on top of that, it is easy to confuse with two related but different perspectives:

+1. A concrete but arbitrary runtime instance of code.
+2. The abstract [meaning of code](https://www.flowtoolz.com/2019/08/25/code-represents-customer-value-and-technology.html), which isn't necessarily congruent with code structure.

+These confusions particularly arise when we draw architecture diagrams, borrowing visual elements from [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language).
+So let's have a closer look at them.

 ## Code Structure is Not About Runtime

-We can now describe code structure more precisely as a number of hierarchically composed artifacts that depend on another.
-And we'll sometimes refer to that structure as *architecture*.

-When sketching architecture, it is easy to confuse different perspectives, contaminating the diagram with relationships other than structural dependence.
-Let's look at the two most common defectors: runtime reference and information flow.
+When we slip into thinking about runtime, we contaminate architectural reasoning and diagrams with relationships other than structural dependence, in particular with runtime reference and information flow.

 ### Dependence vs. Runtime Reference